-Laborers' International Union of North America Local 413: "When refineries invest in new capital or major maintenance projects, they typically employ an additional 1,000 or more skilled craft workers.
+Laborers' International Union of North America Local 413: "The domestic refining industry provides our members with hundreds of high-paying jobs, which in turn allows our union to invest in training, and reinvest in our communities through our charitable and volunteer efforts.
+When refineries invest in new capital or major maintenance projects, they typically employ an additional 1,000 or more skilled craft workers.
 But the pandemic has created tremendous challenges for our members, as projects across our region were either put on hold or cancelled altogether.
 Couple this with wildly volatile and often excessive RIN prices, and many of these facility investments are uncertain."
 Letter to EPA, August 2021.

-International Union of Painters and Allied Trades District Council 21: "Unless significant steps are taken soon, independent refineries in our region and more throughout the country could close their doors forever, creating an economic pricing that will devect to working families and compromise our national fuel security for years to independent refineries in our region and more throughout the country could close their doors forever, creating an economic crisis that will devastate working families and compromise our national fuel security for years to come."
+International Union of Painters and Allied Trades District Council 21: "Local refineries are key partners for our union and regularly provide high-quality work opportunities for our members.
+Unless significant steps are taken soon, independent refineries in our region and more throughout the country could close their doors forever, creating an economic crisis that will devastate working families and compromise our national fuel security for years to come."
 Letter to EPA, August 2021.